Tuttotorna/lon-mirror/README.md

 Ω is the aggregated structural score produced by OMNIA lenses.

-It reflects internal structural consistency, not correctness or semantic truth.
+It reflects internal structural consistency, not correctness, usefulness, or semantic truth.

 Ω is model-agnostic and semantics-free.